What is the best advice you can give somebody who is starting Brazilian Jiu Jitsu?

 Who is the best person you have ever competed against?

-Alot of my comps I’ve fought many good guys but one that stands out are my fights against Jimmy Flathery.
-We have been at it 3x so far first 2 wins go to me last one was a draw.
+A lot of my comps I’ve fought many good guys, but one that stands out are my fights against Jimmy Flathery.
+We have been at it 3 times.
+So far first 2 wins go to me, last one was a draw.

 How many times a week should you train?